 But it is also a facility where students can hone their creative skills while working with and learning from resident artists.

-Besides a full range of machines for working wood, metal and clay, their schedule boasts a full range of classes for beginner and intermediate artists.
+Besides a full range of machines for working wood, metal and clay, their schedule boasts a full range of online art courses for beginner and intermediate artists.

 As if that weren’t enough, they also host workshops on weekends!